fadden/6502bench/README.md

   facilitate multi-binary disassembly.

 Miscellaneous:
-- All data files are stored in text formats (primarly JSON).
+- All data files are stored in text formats (primarily JSON).
 - The project file includes nothing from the data file but a CRC.
 This may allow the project to be shared without violating copyrights (subject to local laws).